-FLYWEIGHT SET-UP (DBO 1000 X clutch kit)
+FLYWEIGHT SET-UP (DBO 1000R-16 clutch kit)

 The following set ups are for use with the spring/s and components supplied in this kit, and those components in this configuration.
 The total "grams" are only relative to components supplied.
-These mass adjustable flyweights in this kit have a profile, location of mass, and are bored for a different bushing material.
+These mass adjustable flyweights in this kit have a profile and location of mass.
+They are also bored for a different bushing material.
 The "grams" are not related to stock or other flyweights.
-The best test results are as follows.

 Note: The primary spring supplied in this kit is color coded Yellow/Red.
 The primary spring is the principal control of the "engagement rpm", although it has other pressure characteristics as the opposing force to the flyweights.
-The secondary is Black with violet stripe.
-These springs are both always used with the following rivet/flyweight set ups.

-2016 Outlander/Renegade 1000 XMR
+2016 Outlander/ Max /Renegade 1000R